AStcherbinine/omegapy/docs/doc_omega_data.md

         The name of the OMEGA observation.
     folder : str, optional (default 'auto')
         The subfolder to save the data.
-        | If 'auto' -> folder = 'vX.X', where X.X is the OMEGAdata version.
+        | If 'auto' -> folder = 'vX.X', where X.X is the given value of code version.
     base_folder : str, optional (default _omega_py_path)
         The base folder path.
     security : bool, optional (default True)